nnance/express-hapi-graphql/README.md

 # express-hapi-graphql

-A prototype of building a graphql server with a common core wrapped with express, hapi and koa
+A prototype of building a GraphQL server with Apollo Server wrapped with Express, Hapi and KOA

 ## dependencies